inf23tig22x/inf23tig22/README.md

 ## Short theme description

- A static website for an archery store.
+ A static website for an archery page.

 ## Technologies